-Millimeter waves allow for greater bandwidth and faster transfer rates, which some telecommunications companies have argued is required for autonomous vehicles and other data-intensive applications; however, MMW travel comparatively short distances and can be absorbed by rain or disrupted by physical objects such as buildings, vehicles, and people.
-As a result, the use of MMW requires the installation of a higher number of cell sites-at much higher cost and on a much slower deployment timeline than the sub-6 approach.
+Millimeter waves allow faster data transfer rates, which some telecommunications companies argue is required for autonomous vehicles, virtual reality, and other data-intensive applications like smart cities; however, MMW travel comparatively short distances and can be absorbed by rain or disrupted by physical objects such as buildings and vehicles.
+As a result, 5G MMW technologies require installing a higher number of cell sites-at much higher cost and on a much slower deployment timeline than the sub-6 approach.
 5G deployment thus relies on MMW for high-speed, high-bandwidth communications and on sub-6 waves for nationwide coverage.

 Telecommunication companies around the world are deploying 5G in different ways.
-Chinese telecommunications companies are focusing on the less expensive sub-6 approach, while some U.S.

-telecommunication providers are focused on MMW deployments and others on sub-6.
+Chinese telecommunications companies are focusing on the less expensive sub-6 approach, while some U.S. telecommunication providers are focused on MMW deployments and others on sub-6.

 The Department of Defense (DOD), however, holds large portions of the usable spectrum.
 Although DOD uses certain MMW frequencies for high-profile military applications such as Advanced Extremely High Frequency satellites that provide assured global communications for U.S. forces, it extensively uses sub-6 frequencies-leaving less sub-6 availability in the United States than in other countries.
-The DIB advised DOD to consider sharing sub-6 spectrum to facilitate the build-out of 5G networks and the development of 5G technologies used in the sub-6 band.
+The Defense Innovation Board (DIB) advised DOD to consider sharing sub-6 spectrum to facilitate the build-out of 5G networks and the development of 5G technologies used in the sub-6 band.
 While DOD has been moving toward greater spectrum sharing, it has expressed concern that sharing presents operational, interference, and security issues for DOD users.
 As an alternative to spectrum sharing, some analysts have argued that portions of the sub-6 spectrum should be reserved for commercial use.
-This would likely require DOD to relocate certain applications to other parts of the spectrum.
-The DIB estimates that this approach would take around 10 years to complete, as opposed to 5 years for spectrum sharing.
+This would require DOD to relocate certain applications to other parts of the spectrum.
+The DIB estimates this approach would take around 10 years to complete, as opposed to 5 years for spectrum sharing.